 Graphics, Sound & Other

 There is one word that comes to my mind when I play this game – cute -.
-The stages and the characters are very colorful and cute, and every building or every part of the scenario is on this line.
+The stages and the characters are very colourful and cute, and every building or every part of the scenario is on this line.
 The soundtrack is OK, but it passes unnoticed after some minutes of playing because you will focus on what to do.
-The game is on steam (and other PC platforms) has achievements but it hasn’t cards.
+The game is on steam (and other PC platforms) and it has achievements and steam cards.